 - Workout Coach: get real-time guidance and workout data such as recovery time and Vo2 Max

-- NFC and Google assistant: make payments and have a personal voice assistant from your wrist
+- NFC and Google assistant: make payments and have a personal voice assistant from your wrist.
+More than 2 days’ usage* and get even longer battery life with Watch Mode in which the watch still counts your steps.

 - Music and power: download and listen to music with Google Play Music on your watch.
 You can optimize power consumption settings to get the most out of your device